Bin-Cao/TCLRmodel/README.md

 mininc = 0.01
 split_tol = 0.8

+## Contributing / 共建
-model.start(filePath = dataSet, correlation = correlation, minsize = minsize, threshold = threshold,mininc = mininc ,split_tol = split_tol,)
+Contribution and suggestions are always welcome.
+In addition, we are also looking for research collaborations.
+You can submit issues for suggestions, questions, bugs, and feature requests, or submit pull requests to contribute directly.
+You can also contact the authors for research collaboration. model.start(filePath = dataSet, correlation = correlation, minsize = minsize, threshold = threshold,mininc = mininc ,split_tol = split_tol,)

 ```